m0hit1712/simple-car-game/README.md

 # simple-car-game
-This is a simple car game with no obstacles, three models of cars and three type of backgrounds. have different js and css files for desktop and android screens. designed with pure html, css and js no any other framework or library is used
+This is a simple car game with no obstacles, three models of cars and three type of backgrounds.
+Have different JS and CSS files for desktop and android screens.
+Designed with pure html, CSS and JS.
+Not any other framework or library is used.

 hosted on: https://simple-cargame.netlify.app